HenriqueOz/HenriqueOz/README.md

 ## Welcome

-Hi, I'm Pedro, a **Software Development Intern** passionate about learning how things work behind the scenes.
+Hi, I'm Pedro, a **Software Development** passionate about learning how things work behind the scenes.
 Here, you'll find more details about my tech stack and some of my projects.

 Currently, I'm an Intern gaining experience in **mobile development**, working with **Dart** and the **Flutter** framework.